 Special Advertiser Content

 Sinclair Broadcast Group is committed to the health and well-being of our viewers, which is why we initiated Sinclair Cares.
-Every month we'll bring you information about the "Cause of the Month," including topical information, education, awareness, and prevention.
-May is Allergy and Asthma Awareness Month.
+Every month we’ll bring you information about the “Cause of the Month,” including topical information, education, awareness, and prevention.
+August is National Immunization Awareness Month.

 This content is for informational purposes only.
 Please contact your physician for more information and advice.